snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h2 id="pii-events">2.
 Emitting a stream of PII transformation events</h2>

-This release adds a configurable, optional stream of events from the PII Enrichment that contain the original hashed and original values.
+This release adds a configurable, optional stream of events from the PII Enrichment that contains the hashed and original values.

 When enabled and configured, Stream Enrich will emit into this new stream a "PII Transformation" event for each event that was pseudonymized in the PII enrichment, containing the original and hashed values.